Gering council approves hiring consultant firm for Gering Civic Center caterer, manager search

 The Gering City Council unanimously approved an agreement with a recruiting firm to continue the search for a caterer and manager for the Gering Civic Center.

-The city is looking to replace current managers and caterers Rick and Judy Keller have worked in the positions for over 30 years.
-The Kellers have indicated their intention to retire at the end of their contract in February 2024.
+The city is looking to replace current managers and caterers Rick and Judy Keller, who have worked in the positions for over 30 years.
+The Kellers have indicated their intentions to retire at the end of their contract in February 2024.

 The city has experienced issues with finding candidates to replace the Kellers.
 City Administrator Pat Heath said that they had advertised for “approximately six weeks” with no responses.